 It should be counterintuitive, but one thing many “unicorns” and scrappy startups have in common is a whole lot of red on their balance sheet.
 Instead of the most famous tech companies being synonymous with the ones that make the most money, unprofitable companies are just as fawned over as those with so much money they’re stashing billions overseas to avoid paying taxes (we’re looking at you, Apple, Google, and Microsoft).

 These companies have taken the old adage “you’ve got to spend money to make money” to the next level.
 Instead, they are adhering to the belief that “you’ve got to spend money to raise more money.”
 They cling to the belief that they’ll capture enough market share to command billions in valuations before a splashy IPO or acquisition makes investors and employers rich- despite the fact they’ve never turned a profit.

-This uniquely 21st century phenomenon has warped how technology companies view fundamental tenets of business.
+This uniquely 21st-century phenomenon has warped how technology companies view the fundamental tenets of business.
 Executives aren’t worried about profit margins, ROIs and sound fiscal fundamentals- it’s all about gobbling up customers like a high stakes game of Hungry Hungry Hippos.